 Our renowned faculty members provide students with training in effective research practices and methods.
 We work with our students to apply their epidemiology research to a variety of health problems here in North Carolina and around the world.

-A new live vaccine approach for SARS (severe acute respiratory syndrome): Professor Ralph Baric discovered this approach for SARS and novel coronaviruses, bringing the world one step closer to a usable vaccine.
+- Professor Ralph Baric discovered a new live vaccine approach for SARfor SARS and novel coronaviruses, bringing the world one step closer to a usable vaccine.

 - Associate Professor Kari North‘s research identified genetic variants that influenced the amounts of low-density lipoprotein (LDL) cholesterol and high-density lipoprotein (HDL) cholesterol in the blood.

 - Assistant Professor Karin Yeatts and Dr. Eric Whitsel‘s research revealed that cardiovascular diseases, such as heart attacks and strokes, were associated with chemical air pollutant properties.

 - Associate Professor Julie Daniels is examining time trends, geographic patterns, and environmental and other risk factors for autism in North Carolina.
 Her research is leading to a clearer understanding of the causes and risk factors for autism.

 Faculty research interests

 The Faculty Interest Matrix provides a comprehensive, multilevel snapshot of all research and tenure track faculty interests.